Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 To summarise it is usually best to be honest.
 The main exception to this is when you are asked how often you complete surveys.
 Despite the nature of survey companies, and the frequent invitations they send out, they may disqualify you from a survey if you state that you complete them frequently.
 This is the best time to bend the truth, if you want to try and avoid survey disqualifications.

 New to surveys?
 Check out my top 5 survey sites.
 Fancy something a bit better paying?
 Why not have a look at matched betting.
 I won £7,906.12 once!
 Prolific Academic are my absolute favourite survey website.
 Join now completely free and earn £5+ per hour for completely interesting academic surveys.
+If you’re looking to make some extra money online then be sure to check out my post of great ways to make and save money.

 If you enjoyed this post I’d love it if you could pin it on Pinterest!